yoadg/yoadg.github.io/_wiki/database.md

 Examples of Time-series DBs: [Prometheus](https://prometheus.io/){:target="_blank"}, [InfluxDB](https://www.influxdata.com/){:target="_blank"}, [Timescale](https://www.timescale.com/){:target="_blank"}, [Whisper](https://github.com/graphite-project/whisper){:target="_blank"}.

+#### Vector Databases
+A vector database is a specialized database storage designed to store, index, and query vector data.
+In the context of a Vector DB, the vector is a mathematical representation of the data.
+Vectors capture semantic meaning, so they can be used for relevancy or context based search, rather than simple text search.
+Vectors are based on word embeddings, which are a way to convert words and sentences into numbers that capture their contextual meaning.
+By utilizing word embeddings, vector databases can better understand the relationships between words and generate more accurate results.
+Vector databases make it easier for Large Language Models (LLMs) to remember previous inputs, allowing machine learning to be used to power search, recommendations, and text generation use-cases.

+Examples of vector DBs: [Pinecone](https://www.pinecone.io/){:target="_blank"}, [Milvus](https://milvus.io/){:target="_blank"}, [Weaviate](https://weaviate.io/){:target="_blank"}, and [Chroma](https://www.trychroma.com/){:target="_blank"}.

 ### Multi-Model Databases
 Multi-model databases are databases that combine the functionality of more than one type of database.
 The benefits of this approach are clear — the same system can use different representations for different types of data.

 Collocating the data from multiple database types in the same system allows for novel operations that would be difficult or impossible otherwise.
 For instance, multi-model databases may allow users to access and manipulate data stored in different database types within a single query.
 Multi-model databases also help maintain data consistency, which can be a problem when performing operations that modify data in many systems at once.

 Many of the most popular relational databases actually support multi-model, including Oracle, MySQL, PostgreSQL and SQL Server.
-Many cloud databases are also multi-model, such as [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/){:target="_blank"} and [Azure SQL DB](https://azure.microsoft.com/en-us/products/azure-sql/database/){:target="_blank"}.
+Other multi-model DBs include [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/){:target="_blank"}, [FaunaDB](https://fauna.com/){:target="_blank"} and [SurrealDB](https://surrealdb.com/){:target="_blank"}.